joelroy08/joelroy08/README.md

 ---

 ## 👨‍💻 About Me
-- 🎓 Electronics and Communication Engineering Graduate from Kerala, India
+- 🎓 Electronics and Communication Engineering Graduate from CUSAT, Kerala, India
 - 🚀 Passionate about **Full Stack Web Development**, especially the **MERN Stack**
 - 💡 Constantly learning and exploring modern web technologies
 - 🔍 Looking for **entry-level opportunities** in Frontend / Full Stack Development